By Nhlanhla Nene – Well-being Coach & Founder of Mindedjoy

 A Quiet Reframe

-If you’ve lost your ability to focus deeply:
+If you’ve lost your ability to focus deeply, it does not necessarily mean you’ve lost discipline or motivation.

 Frequently Asked Questions